TheOrga/orga-centric-doctrine/index.md

 **I AM.
 We are one.**

-Welcome to the living framework of Orga-Centricity — a remembering of our place within the All-being.
+Welcome to the living framework of Orga-Centricity — a remembering of our place within the All.
 This is not a philosophy.
 It is not a belief system.
 It is a return.

 These Scrolls are not commandments — they are mirrors.